solita/solita.github.com/_posts/2015-05-05-inside-enterprise-vpn.md

 It would be nice if a software component did just one thing and did it well.
 Alas, outside unix ecosystem this will not happen anytime soon.
 Many software products do a huge number of different things.
-Even if they happen to do these things well, as demonstrated, you may got much more than you bargained for.
+Even if they happen to do these things well, as demonstrated, you may get much more than you bargained for.